amazon-archives/amazon-cognito-identity-js/README.md

    * Two new exceptions added for the authentication APIs: These exceptions have been added to accurately represent the user state when the username is invalid and when the user is not confirmed.
 You will have to update your application to handle these exceptions.
        * UserNotFoundException: Returned when the username user does not exist.
        * UserNotConfirmedException: Returned when the user has not been confirmed.
-       * PasswordResetRequiredException: When administator has requested for a password reset for the user.
+       * PasswordResetRequiredException: When administrator has requested for a password reset for the user.

 **v0.9.0:**
 * Initial release.
 Developer preview.